uw-biomedical-ml/retinal-pigmentation-score/README.md

 ### Input

 All color fundus photos need to be in a single directory and in png format.

+OR

+You can specify the path to a csv file in the config.py file under the 'csv_path' variable.
+The absolute paths of the filenames muse be listed under a column called 'Image ID'

 ### Output